soconnor73/scripts/README.md

 # scripts to break things (and occasionally perform useful tasks)

 > ⚠️ **Disclaimer:**
 > These scripts and commands are independent and not affiliated with, endorsed, approved, or supported by Thales Cyber Security Products (Thales CSP).
 Use at your own risk.
-We disclaim any responsibility for any issues, damages, or liabilities that may arise from its use.
+We disclaim any responsibility for any issues, damages, or liabilities that may arise from use of sample code or command syntax.

 ![Alt text](./machine.png)